Academic and Boarding Scholarships

 Students should apply in writing detailing their interests, involvement in the community or charitable organisations, why they would like to come to Hutchins and why they should be considered for a scholarship.
 The letter should be addressed to the Headmaster, PO Box 254, Sandy Bay, Tasmania, 7006 or emailed to Sandi.Webb@hutchins.tas.edu.au.

-Applications for School of Performing Arts Scholarships close on Friday 30 August 2013.
+Applications for School of Performing Arts Scholarships closed on 1 September 2014.